Want to become an online fitness coach? There's some things you need to know before you start.

 - The fastest way you learn is by doing.
-Coaching online requires a different skillset than training in the gym.
+Being an online fitness coach requires a different skillset than training in the gym.
 And coaching people for free will get you that experience fast.

 - Getting people results is the fastest way to get more paying clients.
 Your clients are your portfolio, and if they loved working with you they will tell people.

 Coaching for free will accelerate your development and allow your program to grow faster organically.